Why Gone With the Wind Is The Worst Movie Ever Made

 Scarlett escapes, a loyal, ignorant slave at her side, with Rhett’s gallant assistance.

-The South started the Civil War by attacking Fort Sumter, and their heroic General Robert E. Lee sustained the Confederacy by grinding out one of the most efficient killing machines in the history of the world.
+The South started the War of the Slave Holders Insurrection by attacking Fort Sumter, and General Robert E. Lee sustained the Confederacy by grinding out one of the most efficient killing machines in the history of the world.

 We don’t hear that he invaded the North, hoping to make Washington, D.C. and the rest of the country, safe for slavery.